pierre-vigier/Perl6-Math-Matrix/README.md

 The Module overloads or uses a range of well and less known ops. +, -, * and ~~ are commutative.

+The only exception is MM, a shortcut to create a matrix.
+That has to be importet explicitly with the tag :MM or :ALL.

     my $a   = +$matrix               # Num context, amount (count) of cells my $b   = ?$matrix               # Bool context, True if any cell has a none zero value my $str = ~$matrix               # String context, matrix content as data structure